Sous vide

 [/product]

-But of course cooking with sous vide has even more health benefits
+But cooking with sous vide of course has even more health benefits

 Using sous vide makes our food easier to digest